subutai/nupic.subutai/swarm_examples/README.md

     u'metric5': -25.51553640787998}
 ```

 We are predicting metric1.
-This JSON says that metric2 helped improve the error
+This JSON says that metric2 helped reduce the error
-by an additional 54%, i.e. 24% better than the previous 1.9%.
-This makes sense -
+by a relative value of 54%, i.e. it improved the error to 1.9% * (1 - 0.54).
+This
-remember that metric2 was the one that actually predicted the sine wave from the
+improvement makes sense - remember that metric2 was the one that actually predicted
-previous time step!
-The other fields hurt performance and therefore were not
+the sine wave from theprevious time step!
+The other fields hurt performance and
-included in the final model.
+therefore were not included in the final model.

 Note that it is very hard for the CLA to do perfectly on such a clean example.
 It is a learning system that is memory based.
 It has no understanding of sine waves